HFBYM/breakout_redux/README.md

 ## Building

-You nedd to add your cmake and gcc to your environment before running build.bat.
-Then open the breakout.exe from build/
+You need to add your cmake to your environment before running build.bat.
+Then open the breakout.exe from bin/

 ## Asset Credits